keithrbennett/rexe/README.md

 ➜  ~   rexe -r pry File.pry
 ```

-`self` would evaluate to the `File` class, so you could call class methods implicitly using only their names:
+`self` would evaluate to the `File` class, so you could call class methods using only their names:

 ```
 ➜  ~   rexe -r pry File.pry